 For the period before Corona, data from the 2017 MiD study provide a very comprehensive picture of the use of public transport.
 At that time, the share of public transport in transport volume and transport performance was at 10%.
 The share of public transport users in the total population is nevertheless higher.
 In 2017, almost a quarter of all people aged 14 and above used public transport in the normal course of the week: 13% said they used public transport almost every day, and a further 10% once to three times a week.
-There are major differences according to city size: in cities with 500.000 inhabitants and more, almost half of the respondents said they used public transport at least once a week.
-In small cities with fewer than 20.000 people, the proportion was 12%.
+There are major differences according to city size: in cities with 500.000 inhabitants and more, almost half of the respondents indicated they use public transport at least once a week.
+In small cities with fewer than 20.000 people, the proportion was about 12%.
 There are also major differences in the trip purpose: While public transport in large cities is used for a wide range of purposes, in small cities it is mainly used for educational and commuter purposes.
-If we look at the popularity of the means of transport, public transport comes off worst.
-Only 34% of the respondents aged 16 and over said they liked using public transport.
+If we take a look at the popularity of the means of transport.
 By contrast, 60% reported this for bicycles, 77% for cars and even 83% for walking.
 The values differ depending on how they are used.
 In general, the appreciation increases with the frequency of use.
 For example, 78% of people who frequently use public transportation said they enjoy using it.
 However, public transportation scores lower even when viewed from this perspective, as e.g. 96% of bicyclists said they enjoy riding a bicycle.

-Prior to Corona, the development of public transport demand was characterized by in primarily one aspect: stagnation.
+Prior to Corona, the development of public transport demand was primarily characterized by one aspect: stagnation.
 Compared to the MiD results from 2002 and 2008, very little has changed.
 The situation is different for passenger cars.
 The passenger car fleet in Germany increased by 6 million vehicles from 2010 to 2020 to a total of 48 million (statistics from KBA - Federal Motor Transport Authority).
 The increasing multiple motorization of many households has resulted in more and more people being able to dispose of a passenger car without consulting other household members.
 The consequences are clearly visible: from 2002 to 2017, the average daily distance traveled by car increased significantly (Nobis & Kuhnimhof, 2018, Nobis et al. 2019, Nobis & Eisenmann, 2021).
 Against this background, the stagnation of public transport can definitely be seen as positive, even if public transport had already failed to fulfill its role as the backbone of the mobility transition before Corona.